-The public generated more than 100 solution ideas during the Envision Recreation in Balance planning phase that developed this 5year plan.
-These were ranked and rated by the Rec Council and Taskforce using the chart at right.
+The public generated more than 100 solution ideas during the Envision Recreation in Balance planning phase that developed this 5-year plan.
+These were ranked and rated by the Rec Council and Task force using the chart at right.

 Projects were selected based on their potential to meet the goals versus how difficult they would be to achieve.
 Difficulty included both time and resources required as well as perceived support based on survey data.
 For example, an "all lands camping plan" that changes the county-wide system of dispersed camping has strong support and potential for transformational results.
 This strategy is included.
 On the other hand, general public education was frequently suggested.
 This strategy could take a lot of time and energy.
 Research suggests that educational efforts can produce mixed results and so this general strategy is not included.

 The Rec Council and Taskforce worked to improve individual strategies, moving them up and right on the graph by clarifying or modifying their scope.
-For example, the All Lands Camping Plan is created as a multi-jurisdictional effort, and the education strategy is re-focused to create behavioral changes by leveraging the marketing expertise of the Chaffee County Visitors Bureau, which can connect local efforts to statewide marketing and outreach for potentially more effective results.
+For example, the All- Lands Camping Plan is created as a multi-jurisdictional effort, and the education strategy is re-focused to create behavioral changes by leveraging the marketing expertise of the Chaffee County Visitors Bureau, which can connect local efforts to statewide marketing and outreach for potentially more effective results.

 Drafted after many hours of work and considerable debate, the Rec Plan focuses on 9 strategies and 30 programs that are summarized and prioritized in the table below.

-Thirty action programs is a lot so ratings are provided for each.
+Thirty action programs is a lot, so ratings are provided for each.
 The highly ranked projects provide multiple benefits, such as Rec Adopters that keeps campsites clean and monitored, engages volunteers and may support better user behaviors.
 Read on for program details.
-Action plans that show who is doing what and by when for every strategy are available in Appendix H.

-Chaffee Recreation Plan Strategic Action Programs
+Chaffee Outdoor Recreation Plan Strategic Action Programs